rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/digital-ocean/_index.md

 ---
 Use {{< product >}} to create a Kubernetes cluster using DigitalOcean.

+>**Note:** If you want to reuse a node from a previous Rancher Launched Kubernetes cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
+If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 1. From the **Clusters** page, click **Add Cluster**.

 2. Choose **DigitalOcean**.